eriksank/blog/README.md

 ## 1. Epistemic delusions

 The mainstream population is heavily afflicted with epistemic delusions.
 They are borderline epistemically insane.
-However, there is one ray of hope, because there is one important set of widespread knowledge beliefs that seems to be surprisingly correct.
+However, there is one ray of hope, because there is one important set of widespread knowledge beliefs that the mainstream population seems to understand surprisingly correctly.

 ## 2. The mathematics conundrum